hawaii-desktop/greenisland/README.md

 Green Island offers multiple screen support and it also implements specific protocols such as xdg-shell, gtk-shell and those for Plasma 5.

+Additional Wayland protocols for shells built with Green Island are provided, such as greenisland_applications and greenisland_windows for task managers.

-Also include a screencaster protocol and command line application, plus a minimal Wayland compositor written with QML.
+Also include a launcher that executes the compositor on different hardware, a screencaster protocol and command line application, plus a minimal Wayland compositor and shell written with QML.

 It is primarily developed for the [Hawaii desktop environment](https://github.com/hawaii-desktop), however it can be used by any desktop environment that wish to implement